 The following is a guest post by Terry Painter, author of The Encyclopedia of Commercial Real Estate Advice.
-If you’d like to submit a guest post to Money Q&A, be sure to check out the site’s Guest Posting Guidelines.
+If you’d like to submit a guest post about investing in real estate or any other topic to Money Q&A, be sure to check out the site’s Guest Posting Guidelines.

 In 2002, my client Conrad had a net worth of $230,000 when he called me for a loan to buy a 6-plex in Oakland.
 This was his first investment property.
 Today he is worth over $30 million.
 How did he do it?

-First, he read a lot of books and took a course on how to become the best real estate investor.
-Then, over the years, he did a combination of cash out refinances and selling properties that had reached their potential to buy more property.
+First, he read a lot of books and took a course on investing in real estate and becoming the best real estate investor.
+Then, over the years, he did a combination of cash-out refinances and selling properties that had reached their potential to buy more property.

-There is no other source of income that I know of that can grow wealth faster than investing in income-producing real estate.
+There is no other source of income that I know of that can grow wealth faster than investing in real estate in income-producing real estate.
 With your job, you have one income source—the paycheck.
 With stocks you have two—interest and dividends.
-With rental property you have four, yes FOUR, sources of income: rental income, rental increases, appreciation, and getting a tax write off with depreciation.
+With rental property, you have four, yes FOUR, sources of income: rental income, rental increases, appreciation, and getting a tax write-off with depreciation.

-Can you believe there is actually a fifth one—reinvesting your equity by doing a cash out refinance, or a 1031 tax deferred exchange.
-The later allows you to sell a property and leverage your equity to buy a more profitable one that has more income and depreciation.
+Can you believe there is actually a fifth one—reinvesting your equity by doing a cash-out refinance, or a 1031 tax deferred exchange.
+The latter allows you to sell a property and leverage your equity to buy a more profitable one that has more income and depreciation.